Vyral/base-template/_posts/2019-07-23-should-you-skip-the-starter-and-go-straight-to-your-forever-home.md

 Further to that, your preferences may change over time with regard to your home and its surroundings.
 After a few years, you might decide you’d rather live somewhere with a community pool or on an acreage without any neighbors nearby. &nbsp;

-Whether you opt to move into a starter or into your forever home right away, though, you’ll be able to enjoy the benefits of homeownership, either way. &nbsp;**When you make that first-time purchase, your days of worrying about the struggles of renting are over.** You’ll no longer have to move from one complex to the next due to rising rates, and you’ll be able to start growing equity and making memories in a home.&nbsp;
+Whether you opt to move into a starter or into your forever home right away, though, you’ll be able to enjoy the benefits of homeownership. &nbsp;**When you make that first-time purchase, your days of worrying about the struggles of renting are over.** You’ll no longer have to move from one complex to the next due to rising rates, and you’ll be able to start growing equity and making memories in a home.&nbsp;

 On top of that, **homeownership offers the luxury of being able to decorate however you see fit and make upgrades to your heart’s content. &nbsp;**&nbsp;